 "The Kia Sportage is a good value, practical and smart competitor in the crossover market."

-For an SUV, the Sportage is fairly efficient and kind to the environment.
-The 1.7-litre CRDi EcoDynamics diesel and 1.6-litre direct-injection petrol, fitted with Kia's stop-start technology, are the most economical choices.
+Kia is pretty good generally in this regard, and the Sportage is really quite efficient and friendly to the environment for a big SUV.
+The 1.7-litre CRDi EcoDynamics diesel and 1.6-litre direct-injection petrol, both fitted with Kia's stop-start technology, are easily the most economical choices if you’re watching the pennies.
 Both offer impressively low CO2 emissions and wallet-friendly economy – the diesel returning 54.3mpg and emitting 135g/km of CO2.
-The top-of-the-range 181bhp 2.0-litre turbodiesel engine returns 46.3mpg and emits 158g/km of CO2, which is still reasonable for a crossover.
-However, opt for the automatic and those figures worsen, with emissions climbing to 189g/km.
-Servicing costs should undercut most key rivals and the warranty should prevent any big bills for seven years.
+The top-of-the-range 181bhp 2.0-litre turbodiesel engine even manages to return 46.3mpg and emit 158g/km of CO2, which is still pretty respectable for a crossover.
+However, if you choose the automatic model, those figures worsen significantly, with emissions climbing to 189g/km.
+Having said that, servicing costs should still undercut most key rivals and the warranty should keep any big bills for at bay for the first seven years.